dmbarbour/glas/docs/GlasModules.md

 # Glas Module System

-The module system is an important part of a language's user experience.

 A Glas 'module' is a value defined externally, usually in another file.
-Glas modules do not export symbols or definitions in the general case, e.g. the value defined could be a function or binary.
-But it is feasible to import symbols from closed records into lexical scope, like a conventional module system.
+Glas modules do not export symbols or definitions in the general case, e.g. the value defined could be a function, a record of values, or binary.

 *Note:* Futures or open records in a module's value cannot be assigned by the client of the module.
 They simply remain opaque and undefined.